Chapter 38:

 The kids split roles without speaking.

-Kojiro, Sumire, and Kishin stayed back, guarding the shrine side.
+Kojiro, Sumire, and Kishin stayed back and guarded the shrine side.
 Kojiro’s gaze never left the barrier.
 Kishin clutched his bat like a talisman of courage.
 Sumire’s water aura hovered.
-Ready not anything but restrained for the moment.
+Restrained for the moment but ready for anything.

 The others searched and worked together.
 Honey followed sound.
 Akashi tracked scent.
 Gon and Mon moved fast, darting between trees while calling softly.
 Meow stayed beside the girl.